-Your hip bones are part of your pelvis.
-When your hips are uneven, with one hip higher than the other, it means your pelvis is tilted.
+The hip joint is part of the pelvis.
+When your hips are uneven, with one hip higher than the other, your pelvis is tilted.

 The main reasons for uneven hips are:

-- scoliosis, which can be mild to severe and change over time
+- scoliosis, which may be mild to severe and can change as a young person grows

-- a difference in leg length that comes from posture and stance, which is functional rather than physical
+- a difference in leg length that comes from posture and stance (this difference is functional rather than physical)

 Functional leg length discrepancy